-Clean out bookshelves at home: Make a pile of the books you no longer use.
+Clean out bookshelves at home: Make a pile of books you no longer use.
 Both kids and adults can help.
-Then gather the pile and set aside to take to your local Little Free Library in the future.
+Then gather the pile and set it aside to take to your local Little Free Library in the future.
 Or work on a plan together as a family to build a Little Free Library yourself!

-Go on a scavenger hunt: Get everyone outside and moving, even if it’s just in the back yard!
+Go on a scavenger hunt: Get everyone outside and moving, even if it’s just in the backyard!
 Create a scavenger hunt list (this can be done on a piece of scrap paper).
 One family member can create the list alone, so the items are a surprise, or ask the kids for suggestions.
 The item difficulty can vary based on the child’s age.
 Kids will need the list and some sort of bag (plastic, paper, or a basket) to put their items collected in.
 If you would like to make the scavenger hunt more educational, you may want to add a fact about each item on the list, have the kids create a story about their found items, or use items to create an art project.

 Cook and bake: Get the kids involved in meal planning and preparation.
 Depending on their ages, they can assist with reading the recipe, measuring the ingredients, or putting it all together.
 Encourage children to follow the My Plate food guide.
 Choose fruits, vegetables, proteins, and calcium to use in your recipes and talk about why healthy eating is important.

 Chalk on the sidewalk or driveway: Get colorful and creative!
 Here’s a list of fun and educational ways to put chalk to pavement.

 - Words or phrases of encouragement to share with others who may pass by

 - Math problems: For younger kids, write out math problems they can solve.
 For older kids, challenge them to see how fast they can write out their multiplication tables with answers.